Iron Order Motorcycle Club: Incidents

-On June 19, 2015 around 9:45pm, a fight broke out outside a restaurant in Lower Heidelberg Township, Pennsylvania between Iron Order members Wayne Ritchie and Timothy Martin and Mark Groff.
+On June 19, 2015 around 9:45pm, outside a restaurant in Lower Heidelberg Township, PA, a fight broke out between Iron Order members Wayne Ritchie and Timothy Martin and civilian Mark Groff.
 Groff’s fiancee, Tonya Focht, got involved during which time she fell in front of a moving vehicle and is believed to have been run over by the back right wheel.
 The Berks District Attorney, John T Adams, stated that their investigation did not uncover enough information to file homicide charges.
+A subsequent civil lawsuit filed by the estate of Focht was dismissed with prejudice.

-On January 30, 2016, an altercation that would come to be known as the National Western Complex shootout occurred in Denver, Colorado at the National Western Complex.
-Members of the Mongols Motorcycle Club and members of the Iron Order Motorcycle Club clashed; this resulted in multiple injuries.
-Two members of the Mongols were shot, one of whom died. the Iron Order claimed that the act was in self-defense, which the group had been acquitted on many times in the past.
-The Florida State attorney general did not press charges on the club.
-This forced The Mongols to take a very different approach for their club, by holding a press conference to publicly announce that the club did not agree this shooting was in self-defense and that it was in fact an act of murder.
-Full-Patch member of the Iron Order MC, Derrick "Kong" Duran, was arrested after the murder and can be witnessed in video surveillance at the complex holding a firearm.
+On January 30, 2016, at an event at the National Western Complex in Denver, CO, members of the Mongols Motorcycle Club and members of the Iron Order Motorcycle Club clashed, resulting in multiple injuries.
+Two members of the Mongols were shot, one of whom died.
+One member of the Iron Order, Derrick "Kong" Duran, was arrested and can be observed in possession of a firearm in video surveillance provided by the Complex.
 As well as being a member of the motorcycle club, Derrick Duran was an employee of the Colorado Department of Corrections.
-Denver District Attorney Mitchell R. Morrissey dropped the charges against Derrick Duran.
+Denver District Attorney Mitchell R. Morrissey dropped the charges against Duran after it was determined that he acted in self-defense.

-Mongols attorney Stephen Stubbs had this statement to make:

-"Pulling a gun after one of your buddies pushes someone is not reasonable and cannot be self-defense … shooting an unarmed person that tries to disarm you, after you unlawfully brandish a gun, cannot be self-defense.
-Running to the top of the stairs, pointing a gun at the crowd below, and shooting an unarmed man that bravely tries to disarm you cannot be self-defense."